Contributing Gear Writer

 Cons: Not much insulation on the wrist

 The gloves also have reinforcements on the index and thumb, perfect for those who grab their board every time they catch a bit of air.
-Those who do, know that that area is the first to get destroyed if you also keep your edges tuned.
-Burton also knows this (duh), and has put the reinforcement where you need it the most.
-It’s a glove that was made for serious riders, and the style and comfort is there to match.
-It’s also incredibly warm and has GORE-TEX protection.
+Those who do know that that area is the first to get destroyed if you also keep your edges tuned.
+Burton also knows this (duh) and has put the reinforcement where you need it the most.
+It’s a glove that was made for serious riders, and the style and comfort are there to match.
+It’s also solidly warm and has GORE-TEX protection.
 What more do you really want?

 A product shot of the Evo Felsen snowboard gloves